LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/shared_code_repo.md

 ## Shared code between LASER VREs

 Subject to sufficient justification and security controls, it is possible to enable code collaboration between VREs via a shared remote repository.
-If you are interested in enabling this functionality, the PIs of both VREs should contact the (Data Analytics Team)[mailto:dat@leeds.ac.uk] to explain the use case.
+If you are interested in enabling this functionality, the PIs of both VREs should contact the [Data Analytics Team](mailto:dat@leeds.ac.uk) to explain the use case.

 If the request for code collaboration has been granted, the below guide describes how you can create a remote repository and share it between VREs.